jonbra/BIOS-IN5410/exercises/Exercise_2.md

 Make sure you have installed the `tidyverse` package (`install.packages("tidyverse")` and that it is loaded `library(tidyverse)`).

 Write down the answers to the different questions, or show a screen shot.

+NB: We're increasing the difficulty here, but don't worry if this is difficult.
+We will go through everything together. **And don't be afraid to ask your fellow students for help!**

 A) List the files in the *data* folder.
 How many files are there?
 Store the list of files as an object named *files* (add the argument `full.names = TRUE`) to the `list.files` function.